Home Blog

 Lead by example

-It goes without saying that if you try to control your child’s screen time without also limiting your own, you’re going to be met with some resistance.
-This is because kids generally follow the example of adults – and most will want to be doing exactly what everybody else around them is doing at all times.
+It goes without saying that if you try to reduce screen time for your child without limiting your own, you will be met with some resistance.
+This is because kids generally follow the example of adults – and most will want to do exactly what everybody else is doing at all times.

 While young kids may copy their caregiver’s behavior in order to try to emulate them, older children and teenagers may take an alternative approach – perhaps arguing that if you’re allowed to spend time on your screen, they should be, too.
 In fact, putting some limits on your own screen use is likely to benefit everyone, by not only encouraging your kids to comply with the new way of doing things, but also freeing up some time in your schedule for quality family time.